procedure1/AutoBS/README.md

 # AutoBS — Beat Saber Automation Mod
-# Featuring Mixed Reality Portals, Arcitect Arc + Chain Maker, Auto Lights, Auto Walls, Auto NJS Fixer with Live Tuning, and 360fyer
+## Featuring Mixed Reality Portals
+## Arcitect Arc + Chain Maker, Auto Lights, Auto Walls
+## Auto Difficulty Reducer
+## Auto NJS Fixer with Live Tuning
+## And 360fyer!

 ## For Beat Saber PC Version v1.42

 A Beat Saber mod to create Mixed Reality Portals (requires `Virtual Desktop` App) and to automatically generate 360 degree maps from standard maps, and automatically add arcs, chains, lights and walls, and set note speed and spawn distance.
 Most features fully work on non-generated maps as well.
 So you can add arcs and walls etc to standard maps too.
+Auto Difficulty Reducer along with Auto Note Speed and Spawn Distance Fixer can make Expert++ maps into maps a toddler can play!

 NOTE: This mod can be used to output and convert to v2, v3, and v4 JSON beatmap `.dat` files containing all generated features.
-It can also be used to help line up a virtual and real camera for mixed reality capture along with the `CameraPlus` mod.
+It can also be used to help line up a virtual and real world camera for mixed reality capture along with the `CameraPlus` mod.
 See the end of this readme file below.

 The original 360fyer mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.